mathigon/textbooks/content/sequences/content.md

 fetch bags of rice.
 A chessboard has 64 squares, so how many grains of rice does the king need in total?

-{.todo} You might have noticed that the number of grains of rice form a geometric series.
+{.todo} You might have noticed that the number of grains of rice form a geometric sequence.
 The first term is [[1]], and the common ratio is [[2]].
 Using the results from above, we can calculate how many grains of rice there will be on the last square: